 Google ads are perhaps most well known for appearing in the SERP.
-When a user googles an item, the related product ads can appear either above the search results as images or to the side, separate from text ads.
+When a user googles an item, the related product ads can appear either above the search results as images or to the side, separate from the text ads.

 However, they can also appear in Google Shopping, in participating countries, and in Google Search Partner websites like YouTube.